IBM/universal-connectors/input-plugin/logstash-input-mongo-atlas/README.md

 data contains details about the query "construct".
 The construct details the main action (verb) and collections (objects) involved.

-In order to support a few features one zip has to be added with the name "guardium_logstash-offline-plugins-mongo-atlas.zip".
+To support Universal Connector features for MongoDB Atlas, add the ZIP file guardium_logstash-offline-plugins-mongo-atlas.zip.

 ##  Steps for cluster creation in Mongo Atlas.
 1. Login to Atlas using https://cloud.mongodb.com/.
 2. Click 'Build a cluster'.
-3. If 'Build a cluster' option is unavailable,
+3. If 'Build a cluster' is not available, you need to create and provision a new cluster, as follows:
-   Select **Database** from the menu at left and Select the **Create** option in the top right corner.
+   * Select **Database** from the menu at left and,
+   * Select the **Create** option in the top right corner.
 4. Select Dedicated Cluster.
 5. Select your preferred Cloud Provider & Region
 6. Select your preferred Cluster Tier.
 7. Enter a name for your cluster in the Cluster Name field.
 8. Click Create Cluster to deploy the cluster.
-   Now that your cluster is provisioned.
+   Your cluster is now provisioned.
    For more information https://www.mongodb.com/docs/atlas/tutorial/create-new-cluster/.

-##  Steps to create API user.
+##  Create an API user.
 1. Click on **Database Access** option from **Security** menu.
 2. Click on **Add New Database User** option in the top right corner.
-3. Create username/password for Authentication And provide built-in role for user from drop-down list.
+3. Create a username and password for authentication.
+Select a built-in role for the user from the drop-down list.
 4. Click on Add user.
    Your API user is created successfully.